Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Non-equilibrium dynamics

+One interesting and immediately obvious difference between the Yang-Gaudin Fermi gas, Fig.~\ref{Fig:Rescale}, and the Bose gas, Fig.~\ref{Fig:Boson_cdep}, is the apparent ``messiness'' of the bosonic problem.
+The Fermi gas, Fig.~\ref{Fig:Rescale}, shows a single clean light cone with small sub-leading oscillations in the interior of the cone.
+On the other hand, the Bose gas appears to have multiple strong oscillations at close to the light cone velocity, Fig.~\ref{Fig:Boson_cdep}.

+This situation is elucidated by computing the time-evolution for a variety of average densities $\varrho$, as shown in Fig.~\ref{Fig:Boson_Ldep}, where the number of particles $N=100$ and the interaction strength $c=50$ are fixed and the system size $L$ varied (hence the dimensionless interaction parameter $\gamma$ is varied).
+Indeed, we see that at lower densities (i.e., larger system sizes $L$ and larger $\gamma$) there are clearly \textit{two dominant contributions} to the non-equilibrium dynamics, leading to a \textit{double light cone structure}.
+The same is true at higher densities, although at the time scales plotted the two light cones are not widely separated.
+Interestingly, the slower light cone behaves very differently to the leading front: the excitations contributing to the second light cone propagate through the gas with a velocity that does not exhibit scaling collapse when time is scaled $t \to t/\gamma t_F$.

+The appearance of this second light cone, with behavior inconsistent with the leading edge is quite surprising, and is clearly physics different from that displayed in the Fermi gas.
+We will now spend some time discussing this.

-What is the origin of this `slow mode' within the leading light cone?
-To start, we can rule out two scenarios: (i) low momentum spin wave excitations $p \ll \varrho$ with velocity~\fr{Eq:spinvelo}; (ii) `charge excitations' moving with the Fermi velocity $v_F \approx 2\pi\varrho$.
-In both cases, it is easy to show that the time it takes for the excitations to propagate distance $L/2$ does not scale in the same manner as that observed for the `slow mode'.
+The first point to establish is: What is the origin of the `slow mode' that provides a clear second light cone within the leading light cone?
+Let us first rule out two scenarios: (i) small momentum spin excitations $P \ll \varrho$ with velocity described by Eq.~\eqref{Eq:spinvelo}; (ii) charge excitations moving with Fermi velocity $v_F \approx 2\pi \varrho$.
+In both of these cases, it is easy to show that the time taken for excitations to propagate $L/2$ does not scale in the same manner with change in density $\varrho$ as that observed for the slow mode.

-Having ruled out low-momentum spin wave excitations and charge excitations, we can gain some insight into the `slow mode' by studying the full spin wave dispersion relation by computing the energy and momentum of each state in the superposition~\fr{Eq:state} through Eqs.~\fr{Eq:energy} and \fr{Eq:momentum}.
-In Fig.~\ref{Fig:Dispersion_Bosons} we show the dispersion relation for $N=100$ bosons with interaction $c=50$ on the $L=50-200$ length ring ($cf.$ Fig.~\ref{Fig:Boson_Ldep}), which should be compared to Fig.~\ref{Fig:Dispersion_Fermions} for the Fermi gas.
-We see that there are rather dramatic differences between the states for bosons and fermions, and it is this difference which is the origin of the `slow mode'.

-Firstly, if we restrict our attention to states with momentum $|k| \le k_F$, we see that the two cases look very similar, as is to be expected at strong coupling.
-However, focusing on the initial state~\fr{Eq:state} for bosons, spin wave excitations extend to momentum $|k| \le 2k_F$ -- this is a result of the rules for the quantum numbers~\fr{Eq:QNs} which lead to two choices for the Fermi sea (see~\cite{IntegersFootnote}) satisfying $|\sum_j I_j |= N/2$.
-As a result, the maximal value of the momentum of a state~\fr{Eq:momentum} is $|P_{\{k\}}| \le 2k_F$, rather than $k_F$ as for fermions~\cite{IntegersFootnote}.